Cities & Towns

 The Antonio Adriano Civic Museum of Popular Arts and Traditions has a section dedicated to plaster ceilings—a very particular construction technique once widespread in the humble peasant houses of the lower Langhe.
 The Landscape Theater allows visitors to immerse themselves in the hills and rivers of the Langhe and Roero through the displays of cultural objects, documents, and an interactive, multimedia system.

-The Roero of Monticello Castle A fortified residence
+The Roero of Monticello Castle

 This castle has the distinction of being owned and inhabited by the same family—the Roero Counts of Monticello—since 1376.
-Its origins date back to the 10th century, when the Bishops of Alba commissioned the building of a defensive fortress on the site.
+Its origins date back to the 10th century when the Bishops of Alba commissioned the building of a defensive fortress on the site.
 This fortress was seriously damaged during a long siege that ended in 1187 and was rebuilt in 1348 by the Malabaila family.
 The Roero Counts received the territories of Monticello and Castagnito as their reward for having liberated the inhabitants of the area from oppressive feudal lords in 1376.

 The Roero’s began a major restructuring of the castle that culminated in 1787 with the elimination of some of its defensive elements, which made the castle more suitable as a residence and earned it the title of a "typical example of a fortified residence".
 The castle has a unique architectural peculiarity: each of the three towers has a different form—one is square, one is circular and the other is octagonal.